temporalio/edu-102-typescript-code/exercises/testing-code/README.md

 test runs the Activity, which in turn calls the microservice to do the translation, you'll begin by starting that.

-1. Open a new terminal and run `npm run service`
+1. In one terminal, run `npm run service`
-2. Run the `npm test` command to execute the provided test
+2. In another terminal, run the `npm test` command to execute the provided test

 ## Part B: Write and Run Another Test for the Activity